Avocado Tuna Salad with Spinach

-Perfect for a quick and light lunch or dinner, this protein packed Avocado Tuna Spinach Salad will get you back into warm weather clothes comfortably in no time.
+Perfect for a quick and light lunch or dinner, this protein packed Avocado Tuna Salad with Spinach will get you back into warm weather clothes comfortably in no time.

 I’ve been slightly obsessed with avocados lately.
 I can’t get enough of them really.
 A couple of months ago my mom brought me a few of hers from her Costco haul and stuck them in my fridge…I was skeptical of how they would keep but I have to tell you, it has been a game changer.
 They keep well and longer in the fridge and I just try to remember to pull out my avocado at least a few hours before I’m going to use it to get it down to room temperature.